puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_dig.md

 [lookup_options]: todo
 [interpolate]: todo

+> **Note:** This page goes directly into the details of implementing one type of backend.
+For an intro to the custom backends system, see [How custom backends work](./hiera_custom_backends.html).

 A `data_dig` backend function is similar to [a `lookup_key` function][lookup_key].
 But instead of looking up a single key, it looks up a single _sequence of keys and subkeys._

 Hiera lets you look up individual members of hash and array values using [key.subkey notation][subkey].
 In cases where: